-- Parents/guardians will be notified every three weeks by email each semester. - Students must have at least 90% attendance to graduate early and attend incentive field trips taken during the school day. - Students who want to attend dances or other activities must have at least 90% hourly attendance rate.
-An eligibility list will be provided to the sponsor of the dance or activity by an administrator. - Absences for school-sponsored activities are not considered an absence. - A student who wishes to practice or participate in extracurricular activities must be in attendance the entire day unless excused by the administration in advance.
+- Students must have at least 90% attendance to graduate early and attend incentive field trips taken during the school day. - Students who want to attend dances or other activities must have at least 90% hourly attendance rate.
+An eligibility list will be provided to the sponsor of the dance or activity by an administrator. - Absences for school-sponsored activities are not considered an absence. - A student who wishes to practice or participate in extracurricular activities must be in attendance the entire day unless approved by the administration in advance.
 Exceptions will only be made for "unavoidable" situations such as funerals, doctor's appointments, etc. - For Saturday participation in activities, the student must have an excused absence on Friday or have prior approval by the administration.
 (See the Activities Handbook for additional information) - College visits juniors and seniors only, 1 visit per year for juniors, 2 visits per year for seniors.
 College visit form must be filled out before visit, and must be signed by an authorized representative of the college.